MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

     - The new state gives us access to two new methods:
         - `submitCode(code)` submits the OTP code that the app collects from the user.
-        - `resendCode()` re-sends the OTP code if the user doesn't receive the code.
+        - `resendCode()` resends the OTP code if the user doesn't receive the code.

     - The `signUp()` method can also return `SignUpResult.AttributesRequired` to indicate that the app needs to submit one or more required attributes before Microsoft Entra creates an account.
 These are the attributes that the administrator configured as mandatory in the Microsoft Entra admin center.
-Microsoft Entra does not explicitly request for optional user attributes.
+Microsoft Entra doesn't explicitly request for optional user attributes.

     - The `SignUpResult.AttributesRequired` result contains a `requiredAttributes` parameter. `requiredAttributes` is a list of `RequiredUserAttribute` objects that contains details about the user attributes that the app needs to submit.
 To handle `actionResult is SignUpResult.AttributesRequired`, use the following code snippet: